 Law School: University of Miami School of Law, J.D., 2005

 Undergraduate: University of Maryland (B.A., English, 2002; B.S., Government/Politics 2002)

 Speaking Engagements/CLEs: What the Heck is a QDRO and Why Do I Need One?
 (Montgomery County Bar Association, October 2016); Tips and Tricks for Drafting Retirement Provisions in Property Settlement Agreements (Montgomery County Bar Association, 2016); Litigating a Child Custody Case (Montgomery County Bar Association, 2016); The Legal Process of Separation and Divorce in Montgomery County (Montgomery County Women's Commission (2012, 2015).

 Bar Association, Professional Memberships: D.C.
-Academy of Collaborative Professionals; Barrister Member, Montgomery County Inn of Court; Montgomery County Bar Association (Member, Family Law Section); Women's Bar Association of Montgomery County (Treasurer 2014-2016); Maryland State Bar Association, Inc. (Member, Sections on: Family Law; Juvenile Law); DC Bar (Member, Family Law Section).
+Academy of Collaborative Professionals; Barrister Member, Montgomery County Inn of Court; Montgomery County Bar Association (Member, Family Law Section); Women's Bar Association of Montgomery County (Treasurer 2014-2016, Board Member at Large 2016-); Maryland State Bar Association, Inc. (Member, Sections on: Family Law; Juvenile Law); DC Bar (Member, Family Law Section).